 Who is entitled to vote at or attend the Annual Meeting?

-Only shareholders of record at the close of business on the record date, March 1, 2023 (the "Record Date"), are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
-At the close of business on the Record Date, there were 117,052,292 shares of our common stock, \$0.01 par value per share, outstanding and entitled to vote at the meeting.
+Only shareholders of record at the close of business on the record date, February 27, 2024 (the "Record Date"), are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+As of the Record Date, there were 113,288,031 shares of our common stock outstanding and entitled to vote at the meeting.

-All shareholders of record and beneficial owners wishing to attend the Annual Meeting should be prepared to present government-issued photo identification upon request for admission and check in at the registration desk at the Annual Meeting.
-If your shares are held in the name of your bank or broker and you plan to attend the Annual Meeting, please bring proof of ownership with you to the meeting.
-A bank or brokerage account statement showing that you owned shares of the Company's common stock on the Record Date is acceptable proof to obtain admittance to the meeting.
+All shareholders of record and beneficial owners wishing to attend the Annual Meeting should be prepared to present government-issued photo identification upon request for admission and check in at the Annual Meeting.
+If your shares are held in the name of your bank or broker and you plan to attend the Annual Meeting, please bring proof of ownership to the meeting.
+A bank or brokerage account statement showing that you owned shares of our common stock on the Record Date is acceptable proof to obtain admittance to the meeting.
 If you are a shareholder of record, no proof of ownership is required.
 If you want to vote shares that you hold in street name in person at the Annual Meeting, you must bring a legal proxy in your name from the broker, bank, or other nominee that holds your shares.
 Attendees must comply with the rules of conduct available at the registration desk.

-Please allow ample time for the admission procedures and any health and safety protocols.
+Please allow ample time for the admission procedures.
 Please let us know if you plan to attend the meeting by responding affirmatively when prompted during Internet or telephone voting or by marking the attendance box on your proxy card.